-- Level 5: Each internship course must have one non-internship course successfully completed or enrolled in concurrently. - Level 6: 15 internship credits at level 5 + 75 credits of non-internship courses successfully completed. - Level 7: 30 internship credits at level 6 + 150 credits of non-internship courses successfully completed, 75 of which must be at level 6 or above.
+- Level 5: Each internship course must have one non-internship course successfully completed or enrolled in concurrently. - Level 6: 75 credits of non-internship courses successfully completed. - Level 7: 15 practicum credits at level 6 + 150 credits of non-internship courses successfully completed, 75 of which must be at level 6 or above.